ParallelMaths/parallel/pages/9-30-mathematical-plaques.md

 ## 5. Another unofficial mathematical plaque

 In 2017, I put up an unofficial plaque to recognise a building where two mathematicians had a curious conversation about the number 1,729.
-[Visit this web page](https://www.bbc.co.uk/news/magazine-24459279){target="_blank"} about the plaque and answer the three questions below.
+[Visit this web page](https://www.bbc.co.uk/news/magazine-24459279){target="_blank"} about the number 1729 and answer the three questions below.

 ::: problem id=5_1 marks=2
 __5.1__ Who spotted the unusual property of 1,729?